-Ever feel like your Pomodoro timer is actually working against you?
-You’re deep in a complex calculus problem, finally hitting your stride, and suddenly—beep—the 25-minute timer cuts you off.
-It’s frustrating.
-While the traditional Pomodoro method has been a lifesaver for students for decades, our brains don't always work in neat, 25-minute boxes.
+Sometimes your Pomodoro timer works against you.
+You are deep in a complex calculus problem and making progress when the 25-minute alarm suddenly beeps and cuts you off.
+It is frustrating.
+While the traditional Pomodoro method has helped students for decades, brains do not always work in neat 25-minute boxes.

 By using an AI enhanced pomodoro technique, you can stop being a slave to a kitchen timer and start using a system that actually understands how you work.
 In this guide, we’ll look at how artificial intelligence is turning the world's most famous productivity hack into a personalized coach that knows exactly when you need a break and when you need to keep pushing.